 We are a leading worldwide developer and supplier of custom-designed user interface solutions that enable people to interact more easily and intuitively with a wide variety of mobile computing, communications, entertainment, and other electronic devices.
+We currently target the PC market, iAppliance market, and other select electronic device markets with our customized interface solutions.

-In our fiscal year ended June 30, 2004, we estimate that more than half of all notebook computers and hard-disk drive, or HDD, portable digital music players shipped contained our products.
-Our original equipment manufacturer, or OEM, customers include the world's ten largest PC OEMs and the largest HDD portable digital music player OEM.
+We believe we are the market leader in providing interface solutions for notebook computers and hard-disk drive, or HDD, portable digital music players.
+Our original equipment manufacturer, or OEM, customers include the world's ten largest PC OEMs and many of the world's largest HDD portable digital music player OEMs.
 We generally supply our OEM customers through their contract manufacturers, which take delivery of our products and pay us directly for them.
-These contract manufacturers include Asusalpha, Compal, Elitegroup Computers, Foxconn, Inventec, LG, and Shanghai Yi Hsin.
+These contract manufacturers include Asusalpha, Compal, Hon Hai, Inventec, Shanghai Yi Hsin, and Iniwill

-The latest industry projections for notebook shipments for the period 2003-2007 suggest a compound annual growth rate of 19.1% compared with 6.5% for desktop computers, reflecting the continuing trend toward mobile computing and remote access.
+The latest industry projections for notebook shipments for the period 2005-2009 suggest a compound annual growth rate of 16.3% compared with 4.5% for desktop computers, reflecting the continuing trend toward mobile computing and remote access.
 Based on the strength of our technology and engineering know-how, we believe we are well positioned to take advantage of the growth opportunity in the notebook market and to provide innovative, value-added interface solutions for each of the key end-user preferences.
-We estimate that in fiscal 2004 approximately 68% of all notebook computers sold used solely a touch pad interface; 8% used solely a pointing stick interface; and 24% used a dual pointing interface, which consists of both a touch pad and a pointing stick.
+We estimate that in fiscal 2005 approximately 80% of all notebook computers sold used solely a touch pad interface; 4% used solely a pointing stick interface; and 16% used a dual pointing interface, which consists of both a touch pad and a pointing stick.
 Our notebook product lines of touch pads and pointing sticks allow us to address 100% of the total notebook market.

-Industry projections for the portable digital music player market for flash memory and HDD devices for the period 2003-2007 suggest a compound annual growth rate of 47% for that market and a compound annual growth rate of 70% for the HDD segment of that market, reflecting the trend toward digital music player products containing greater data storage capacities.
+Industry projections for the portable digital music player market for flash memory and HDD devices for the period 2004-2008 suggest a compound annual growth rate of 26% for that market and a compound annual growth rate of 30% for the HDD segment of that market, reflecting the trend toward digital music player products containing greater data storage capacities.
 These products require a simple, reliable, and intuitive user interface solution to navigate efficiently through menus and scroll through extensive play lists and songs contained on the HDD.
 We believe we are uniquely positioned to take advantage of this rapidly growing market based on our technology, engineering know-how, and the broad acceptance of our custom-designed user interface solutions currently found in the top selling HDD digital music players.